In today’s article I want to embark on a journey about bio-politics, how it came to be and what it might hold for our future?

 Otherwise ‘normalized judgement’ would not be possible if there would be no group reference.
 So we all row the same boat, but we stopped rowing, figuratively speaking.
 And we stopped rowing because according to Foucault the process of rationalization and objectification which transforms civilians into subjects is what gives the governor juridical power, but most importantly, bio-power, direct control on actual daily movement.

 So by following above’s theorem, govern-mentality is meant in the sense that government nowadays is not a political activity in common and traditional understanding of politics.
-Hereby saying as a side-note that in the event of an pandemic threat like the Corona virus the government is more likely to show direct forms of bio-politics, like one can see directly by the 1,5 social distancing protocol.
+Hereby saying as a side-note that in the event of an pandemic threat like the Corona virus the government is more likely to show direct forms of bio-politics, like one can see directly by the 1,5 social distancing protocol, mandatory isolation and whatever one might imagine to justify certain forms of biopolitics that might do more harm then good.

 Therefore, liberalism or neoliberalism as we know it of the experiment of the past 30ish years is now locked into a mode it isn’t made for.
 In previous articles I used the examples of ‘run away capitalism’ and ‘the peacock effect’.